 CC BY-SA 3.0 License: commons.wikimedia.org

-Also, the problem that scientists see today is that the actual atmosphere of the early earth might not be the ammonia-rich, hydrogen filled atmosphere that they had used in the laboratory.
-Recent research disclosed that the actual atmosphere of early earth was more oxidizing than reducing, that it had more oxygen, carbon dioxide and sulfur dioxide rather than hydrogen, methane and ammonia.
-See NASA Research Highlight, Earth's Early Atmosphere: an Update.
-Under these conditions the amino acids and nucleotides needed for life are considerably much more difficult to synthesize, for any organic compound produced would have been immediately broken down by the free oxygen in the atmosphere.
+Also, the problem that scientists see today is that the actual atmosphere of the early Earth might not be the ammonia-rich, hydrogen-filled atmosphere that they had used in the laboratory.
+Recent research has revealed that the early Earth’s atmosphere was more oxidizing than reducing, with more oxygen, carbon dioxide, and sulfur dioxide than hydrogen, methane, and ammonia.
+See NASA Research Highlight, Earth’s Early Atmosphere: An Update.
+Under these conditions, the amino acids and nucleotides needed for life are considerably more difficult to synthesize, for any organic compound produced would have been immediately broken down by the free oxygen in the atmosphere.

-Anyway, the Miller-Urey Experiment was done, but no living cell was produced.
-Over the years following the Miller-Urey experiment, several other experiments were attempted in the hope of producing the first synthetic living cell.
-But to this date no living cell has been produced.
+Anyway, the Miller-Urey Experiment was performed, but no living cell was produced.
+In the years following the Miller-Urey experiment, several other experiments were attempted in the hope of producing the first synthetic living cell.
+But to this date, no living cell has been produced.

-Scientists are now beginning to realize that abiogenesis – or the formation of life from inorganic matter – is a process vastly more complicated than they had anticipated.
-One reason the Miller-Urey experiment failed to produce a living cell was because the prebiotic molecules produced in the laboratory were a random mixture of right- and left-handed acid molecules, whereas the amino acids observed in living organisms are all left-handed ones.
+Scientists are now beginning to realize that abiogenesis—or the formation of life from inorganic matter—is a process vastly more complicated than they had anticipated.
+One reason the Miller-Urey experiment failed to produce a living cell was that the prebiotic molecules produced in the laboratory were a random mixture of right- and left-handed acid molecules, whereas the amino acids observed in living organisms are all left-handed ones.
 At that time there was no known artificial process of producing amino acids comprised only of left-handed molecules.
-Only living organisms were known to produce them because they had enzymes that select the left-handed molecules and even convert right-handed molecules to left-handed ones.
+Only living organisms were known to produce them because they had enzymes that selected the left-handed molecules and even converted right-handed molecules to left-handed ones.
 Amino acids need enzymes to produce proteins, but enzymes were absent in the coacervates.
 Enzymes were produced exclusively by secretion from living cells, and precisely there was no living cell yet.

 Left- and Right-Handed Amino Acid Molecules